jqhoogland/rationalia-starter/LW/Posts/Failing to Learn from History.md

 chapter: null
 synchedAt: '2022-08-30T08:17:40.210Z'
 ---

-# Failing to Learn from History
+# Failing to Learn From History